-The Council is committed to the protection, promotion and enhancement of biodiversity throughout the District.
+- 8.17 The Council is committed to the protection, promotion and enhancement of biodiversity throughout the District.
 Biodiversity is the variety of living species on earth, including well known trees and animals to lesser known insects and plants and the habitats that they occupy.
 It is an essential component of sustainable development.
 In 1992 the UK signed the Convention on Biological Diversity which led to the production of the UK Biodiversity Action Plan.
-However, it is at the local level where the success of biodiversity depends.

-The local framework is provided by the Essex Biodiversity Action Plan which includes a list of habitats and species where action can be focused.
-In deciding applications for planning permission the Council will take into account the effects upon nature conservation regarding habitats and species identified in the Essex Biodiversity Action Plan.

-The Local Plan plays a key role in maintaining and enhancing biodiversity through guiding how and where development occurs.
-The local planning authority seeks to protect the biodiversity of the District through the implementation of its Local Plan policies and in-particular the range of policies in this chapter relating to protection of habitats, species and general wildlife interests.

-If there is uncertainty regarding the potential impact of development planning permission will not be given until the effects are clearly understood.
+However, it is at the local level where the success of biodiversity depends. - 8.18 The local framework is provided by the Essex Biodiversity Action Plan (BAP) which includes a list of habitats and species where action can be focused.
+Rochford's BAP translates the Essex BAP into more local actions.
+In deciding applications for planning permission the Council will take into account the effects upon nature conservation regarding habitats and species identified in these Biodiversity Action Plans. - 8.19 The Local Plan plays a key role in maintaining and enhancing biodiversity through guiding how and where development occurs.
+The local planning authority will protect the biodiversity of the District through the implementation of its Local Plan policies and in-particular the range of policies in this chapter relating to protection of habitats, species and general wildlife interests. - 8.20 If there is uncertainty regarding the potential impact of development planning permission will not be given until the effects are clearly understood.
 In deciding proposals for development that might have potential adverse impacts the Council will require the submission of an ecological assessment, to include details of mitigation and / or enhancement measures.
 Site management details may also be required to clarify how this will be achieved.
 It should also be noted that certain developments require an environmental assessment through statutory provisions.

-The LPA will consult with English Nature and the relevant local and voluntary nature conservation bodies who can assist with the provision of specialist advice on biodiversity conservation.

-Developers will be encouraged to incorporate appropriate measures into the layout and design of their development schemes to facilitate and encourage biodiversity.
+- 8.21 The LPA will consult with English Nature, the body responsible for advising local government on a wide range of nature conservation issues.
+The LPA will also consult with the relevant local and voluntary nature conservation bodies, including the Essex Wildlife Trust and the Essex Amphibian and Reptile Group, who can also assist with the provision of specialist advice on biodiversity conservation. - 8.22 Developers will be required to incorporate measures into the layout and design of their development schemes to facilitate and encourage biodiversity.
 This could be through or in addition to appropriately landscaped areas within the development site.
-The Council, where appropriate, will impose planning conditions or seek to enter planing obligations to secure management agreements to help sustain and enhance the ecological value of sites.
+The Council, where appropriate, will impose planning conditions or endeavour to enter into a planning obligation to secure management agreements to help sustain and enhance the ecological value of sites.
+It is recognised that it will not be possible to incorporate such measures into all development schemes, but it is anticipated that exceptions to the policy will be rare.

-POLICY NR5 - BIODIVERSITY ON DEVELOPMENT SITES

-Applicants will be required to incorporate appropriate measures in development proposals to facilitate and encourage biodiversity.
-[NEW]
+POLICY NR5 - BIODIVERSITY ON DEVELOPMENT SITES Applicants will be required to incorporate appropriate measures in development proposals to facilitate and encourage biodiversity.